galaxyproject/training-material/topics/galaxy-project/tutorials/stories/tutorial.md

 ---
 layout: tutorial_hands_on
 logo: "Galrollup"
-title: "Stories of success: How important project activities got themselves started"
+title: "Stories of success: How Galaxy project activities can be initiated"
 questions:
   - "Who controls new activities being added to the project?"
   - "Are there examples of new project initiatives being developed by participants?"